North Ossetia–Alania: Politics

 During the Soviet period, the high authority in the republic was shared between three people; the first secretary of the North Ossetia Communist Party of the Soviet Union (CPSU) Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the Chairman of the Republic Executive Committee (executive power).
 Since 1991, CPSU lost all the power, and the head of the Republic administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 The Charter of the Republic of North Ossetia–Alania is the fundamental law of the region.
-The Parliament of North Ossetia–Alania is the republic's regional standing legislative (representative) body.
+The Parliament of North Ossetia–Alania is the republic’s regional standing legislative (representative) body.
 The Legislative Assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
-The highest executive body is the Republic's Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
+The highest executive body is the Republic’s Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
 The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the krai Charter in accordance with the Constitution of Russia.

 The head of government in the Republic of North Ossetia–Alania is the Head of the Republic.
 The current head of the republic is Sergey Menyaylo.
-Taymuraz Mamsurov succeeded Alexander Dzasokhov as head on 31 May 2005 following the Beslan school siege.
+Taymuraz Mamsurov succeeded Aleksandr Dzasokhov as head on 31 May 2005 following the Beslan school siege.

 Culture

-There are six professional theaters in North Ossetia–Alania, as well as Ossetian State Philharmonia.
+There are six professional theatres in North Ossetia–Alania – including the North Ossetia-Alania Opera and Ballet Theatre, as well as the Ossetian State Philharmonia.